pyca/cryptography/docs/primitives/symmetric-encryption.rst

     block cipher standardized by NIST.
 Triple DES has known cryptoanalytic flaws, however none of them currently enable a practical attack.
-    Nonetheless, Triples DES is not reccomended for new applications because it is incredibly slow, old applications should consider moving away from it.
+    Nonetheless, Triples DES is not reccomended for new applications because it is incredibly slow; old applications should consider moving away from it.

     :param bytes key: The secret key, either ``64``, ``128``, or ``192`` bits (note that DES functionally uses ``56``, ``112``, or